SteffeyDev/atemOSC/README.md

      - Returns an `int` of `0|1` to indicate whether the requested Macro was executed.
 A `0` will be returned if the Macro is invalid, or does not exist

 Feedback: Enabled for `/atem/macros/max-number`, `/atem/macros/$i/name`, `/atem/macros/$i/description`, and `/atem/macros/$i/is-valid`.
 Also available On-Request (you can send the command to get the value in a return message)
+The current status of the currently running macro is also sent out to `/atem/macros/$i/status`, with a string value of `idle`, `running`, or `waiting`.

 ### HyperDeck